co-relab/co-relab_source/README.md

 Then, navigate on your computer to the source files repo, and open the .rproj file (co-relab_source.rproj) in R Studio.
 Then open the r script (co-relab_source_rscript.R).
 Using R Projects eliminates the need to set a working directory each time (it's automatically set to the folder containing the .rproj file)

-Then, follow the instructions in the R script for more instructions.
+Then, follow the instructions in the R script for more info.